Good Guys Today

 escorted out of the building!

-remember much (it WAS over 40 years ago !!!)
+remember much (it WAS about 60 years ago !!!)
 I do remember being

 completely surprised by the event, so much so that I totally forgot